OpenC2-org/openc2-org.github.io/content/homepage/current-cyberdefense.md

 Today, cyber defense technologies, systems and applications often use proprietary software and commands to control system configurations.
-Most environments within a company or enterprise are comprised of hundreds of different types of cyber-defense devices.
+Most environments within a company or enterprise are comprised of hundreds of different types of cyber-defense devices. _This highlights the importance of interconnecting an organization's cybersecurity solutions to ensure ongoing and effective threat management._

 When security incidents are detected or configuration changes are required, manual commands and real time system updates are required, increasing incident response time and potentially introducing human error.